[OIII] 5007 emissions in extremely red quasars (ERQs) are compact: Discussion

 We also compare the half-light radii of the total [\ion{O}{III}] emissions in ERQs versus the \cite{Kakkad+20} sample.
 The half-light radii of the total [\ion{O}{III}] line profiles are less measurement-dependent than the maximum radii of AGN-driven [\ion{O}{III}] outflows, and \cite{Kakkad+20} already have these measurements made and reported.
 Given the observed line profiles and the known relation between line velocity width and bolometric luminosity \citep[e.g.][]{ZakamskaGreene14,SunGreeneZakamska17}, the AGN-driven outflows dominate the line fluxes and the extents of the total [\ion{O}{III}] emissions largely trace extents of AGN-driven outflows.
 Fig.~\ref{fig:RtotLbol} presents the half-light radii of total [\ion{O}{III}] emissions versus bolometric luminosities of ERQs and the luminous blue quasars from \cite{Kakkad+20}.
 There is again a hint that the [\ion{O}{III}] emitting regions of ERQs are more compact.
 The Peto-Prentice test gives the probability that the ERQs and the comparison quasars follow the same distribution is only 0.03.

 Based on Figs.~\ref{fig:RoutLbol} and~\ref{fig:RtotLbol} we conclude that the extremely fast ERQ-driven ionized ouflows tend to be less extended than other AGN-driven ionized outflows controlled for luminosities and redshifts.
 As a low-density forbidden transition, [\ion{O}{III}]\,5007 cannot be produced on the scales of the broad-line region.
 The characteristic size of those spatially-unresolved [\ion{O}{III}]-emitting regions has a physical lower limit at $\sim$1\,kpc scales.
 Our results are consistent with the scenario that ERQs are in an earlier evolutionary stage than normal blue quasars and during this short-lived, transition blowout phase the outflows have not had enough time to further expand into their interstellar media.
 The difference between the extents of ERQ-driven outflows compared to those of Type~II quasars suggests the physical conditions in ERQs are unique and beyond orientation differences as in the AGN unified model \citep{Antonucci93,Netzer15}.
 Our results are consistent with models of quasar feedback where IR radiation pressure trapped in dusty environments can boost powerful, galactic-scale outflows during their more compact and younger stages \citep{Costa+18, IshibashiFabianMaiolino18}.
-The post-starburst E+A galaxies, which are believed to be a transition stage from the active phase to the quenched phase of galaxy evolution, are found to have larger ionized outflow extents up to 17\,kpc \citep{Baron+18,Baron+20}.
+The post-starburst E+A galaxies, which are believed to be a transition stage from the active phase to the quenched phase of galaxy evolution, are found to have larger ionized outflow extents up to 17\,kpc \citep{Baron+18,Baron+24}.
 Their outflow extents are also consistent with the supposed evolution sequence.
+While the extended dust in ERQ host galaxies can affect the detectability of [\ion{O}{III}] emission, we note that the broad [\ion{O}{III}] component is compact even in ERQs where a narrow [\ion{O}{III}] component is detected and extended.